KyuriP/Discovering_CCM/README.md

 ## Introduction

 This repository serves as an archive for the thesis project ***Discovering Cyclic Causal Models in Psychological Research***.
-It contains the `R` code, data, figures, manuscript, supplementary material, and other relevant files related to the project.
+It contains the `R` code, data, figures, manuscript, supplementary material, and other subsidiary files related to the project.

 <details>
            <summary><b><i>Abstract</i></b></summary>